SheatNoisette/vatar/README.md

 > a friendly nudge toward a cleaner, better reimplementation.
 Bugs may be fixed
 > and some basic features may (not) be added.

-For now, this is an "impure" V implementation of tar, as some parts of the modified tar library use unsafe code.
 The original library by RXI was translated using C2V and then extensively modified by hand.

 ## Building